treedomtrees/graphql-auth-opa/README.md

 ## Headers forwarding

-If you need to forward the headers to OPA you can use the `requestContextField` option to specify the name of the request context field
+If you need to forward the headers to OPA you can use the `requestContextField` option to specify the name of the request context field.

 To do that you need to manually build the context by adding the request object.